Pravinda-Bandara/AMZN-e-com-MERN-stack/README.md

 ## Introduction

 Welcome to the E-Commerce Website using MERN Stack with TypeScript.
-This application provides a seamless online shopping experience, allowing users to sign up, add products to a cart, provide shipping address and payment method, and preview and confirm their orders.
+This e-commerce platform facilitates guest users in product browsing and cart management.
+Upon signing in, users can provide details, create and subsequently confirm their orders.
+Admin users possess the authority to manage user accounts, products and orders.
+The platform incorporates a security system fortified by JSON Web Tokens (JWT).

 ### Features